 (49) Cao' xi' carawa nana hwijima'.

 eat 1pincl:rf animal 3p:rp/p children

-'The children will eat food.' (lit: "We will eat food," the children (say).')
+'The children will eat food.' (lit: '''We will eat food," the children (say).')

-In such examples, the meaning is not obviously compositionally transparent, but is computed based on the speakers' knowledge of Intentional State Constructions.
-One could of course force the interpretation of (50) to be compositionally transparent by adding a stipulation to Wari' grammar: "A sentence under the NUC position is interpreted as a predicate and no other predicate is allowed."
+In such examples, the meaning is not compositionally transparent, but is computed based on the speakers' knowledge of Intentional State Constructions.
+One could of course force the interpretation of (50) to be compositionally transparent by adding a stipulation to Wari' grammar, e.g. "A sentence under the NUC/Predicator position is interpreted as a predicate and no other predicate is allowed."
 This stipulation allows the speaker to "compose" the meaning from the syntax in Wari'.
-But although this works mechanicall, it begs the questions of (i) how this language-specific stipulation is learned and (ii) how such stipulations fit into other aspects of temporal interpretation, as in English and Pirahã, etc. The unifying answer is inference - speakers learn and interpret ISCs by induction (going from parts of utterances to the entire utterance) and deduction (having learned a grammar they apply deductive principles to determine that ISCs have a stipulation attached that tells them how to parse the utterance top-down).
-And the child learning the language begins its learning via inferential principle of Peircean abduction (see section 5) and tests its guesses by induction (to build a theory of the language) and deduction (to use that theory to interpret individual utterances).
+But although this works mechanically, it begs the questions of (i) how this language-specific stipulation is learned and (ii) how such stipulations fit into other aspects of temporal interpretation, as in English and Pirahã, etc. That is, in a theory of linguistics in which inference, rather than a series of language-specific components is implicated, such stipulations are unnecessary.
+Continued exposure to such examples leads to "habits of inference" (Hartshorne and Weiss (1932)) in which nothing further need be stated.
+The unifying answer is inference - speakers learn and interpret ISCs by induction (going from parts of utterances to the entire utterance) and deduction (having learned a grammar they apply deductive principles to determine that ISCs have a stipulation attached that tells them how to parse the utterance top-down).
+And the child learning the language begins its learning via inferential principle of Peircean abduction (see section 5) and tests its guesses by induction (to build a theory of the language) and deduction (to use that theory to interpret individual utterances).20

 Now let us turn back to Pirahã.
 Just as temporal interpretations are not computationally transparent, neither are recursive interpretations.
 This is interesting because it reinforces the point that sentence interpretations need not be exclusively computed from the linguistic structure of single sentences.
 In other words, Pirahãs use inference to learn the unique principles of their grammar and inference to parse and interpret the meanings of their discourse, sentence, word, and other signs.
 If inference is indeed crucial to the learning of individual languages, beyond the lexicon - e.g. constructions, stipulations, idioms, etc., then all speakers of all languages must use inference to construct their grammars, modulo innate parts.
 But, again, compositionality is nothing more than the use of linguistic/semiotic knowledge in the inference of meanings, appropriate contexts of usage, grammaticality, and so on.
-Especially in light of Peirce's (1868) arguments against intuition and introspection as "capacities of man" (see footnote 25 below).
+Especially in light of Peirce's (1868) arguments against intuition and introspection as "capacities of man" (see footnote 26 below).